VictorRodriguez/hobbies/cloud/specifications/multi-os-2004415-architecture.rst

 approach with a number of an additional specification that will break down the steps outlined below:

-- Reorganize the STX Flock source, a specification will be created to detail the implementation.
+- Reorganize the STX Flock source

+A specification will be created to detail the implementation.
 The source and build specific metadata should be separated to allow for better workflow, this would include creating git repos for each flock service and their packaging metadata (spec-files, deb rules), adding